SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.5.3

+- For versions 1.21,4 and above, fixed the issue that custom-colored sign bars are not tinted dynamically in the inventory.
+- Other updates see the changelog for 1.5.2, 1.5.1 and 1.5.0.

+### 1.5.2

+- Now all standing signs and sign bars have the block tag `#wall_post_override` so that the standing signs placed on the walls make the wall posts visible.

+### 1.5.1

+- Optimized the parsing of JSON text.
+- When typing special texts in the sign, if the content is invalid (for example, `-json` with an invalid JSON text), the text field will be now displayed red.
+- Fixed the issue that the side texture of road blocks with straight line and two bevel angle lines will disappear on some occasions.
+- Fixed the issue that in the sign edit interface, the underline button changes the italic of text by mistake.

+### 1.5.0

+- Compatible with 1.21.6.
+- Fixed the issue of incorrect texture in 1.21.5.
+- Fixed the issue that the X-rotation of text cannot be set correctly.
+- Adjusted the name of some contents.
+- Fixed the issue of typing JSON prefixed with "`-json`" in the sign and opening the edit interface will cause a space character missed and result in incorrect parsing.

 ### 1.4.9

 - Fixed the incorrect texture of the side of some road blocks.